Uptime Monitoring Compared 2026: UptimeRobot vs Better Stack

 If you are stuck choosing between tools, focus on these factors:

-- Alert channel support -- Does the tool integrate with the chat apps your team and clients actually use?
-Slack alone is not always enough.
+- Alert channel support — Does the tool integrate with the chat apps your team and clients actually use?
+Slack alone is not always enough, particularly in Japan where Chatwork and LINE are common.

-- Multi-site management -- Can you efficiently manage 20, 50, or 100 monitors without the UI becoming a bottleneck?
+- Multi-site management — Can you efficiently manage 20, 50, or 100 monitors without the UI becoming a bottleneck?
+Workspace-level client separation matters when you are billing per client.

 Looking for real-world examples of how agencies use monitoring?
 Check the use cases page.
 And if you have questions before getting started, the FAQ covers the most common ones.

-The best monitoring tool is the one your team will actually use every day.
-Choose based on your workflow, not just feature lists.
+The best monitoring tool is the one your team will actually use every day — and one that fits your clients' communication tools, not just a generic feature checklist.